 Chlorogalum pomeridianum is a bulb found on grassy road banks, open meadows, and slopes in southern Oregon and California.
-It has basal rosettes of attractive wavy margined leaves that appear late winter and widely branched panicles of fragrant flowers that bloom in summer.
+It has basal rosettes of attractive wavy margined leaves that appear late winter, widely branched panicles of fragrant flowers that bloom in summer, and fibrous-coated bulbs.
 The leaf margins have various degree of undulation based on sun exposure.
 The flowers open late afternoon, are pollinated by night insects, and fade by morning.
 Flowers appear over a long period.
-The plants has a brief dormancy in fall.
+The plants have a brief dormancy in fall.
 This one is an easy garden plant that can be grown from seed.
-The first 4 photos by Bob Rutemoeller showing the leaves and a close-ups of the small flowers and a number blooming late afternoon.
+The first four photos by Bob Rutemoeller showing the leaves and a close-ups of the small flowers and a number blooming late afternoon.
 It can increase a bit too much in places where it is happy and deer cannot get to the flowers, but still makes quite a nice sight late afternoon and early evening with all the starry flowers.
 Photo 5 from John Ingram is of a one growing in habitat in Southern California.
 The blooms were blasted for some reason but still a great looking plant.
 Photo 6 shows a plant found on Ring Mountain, California on serpentine.
 This form has leaves that are glaucous blue.

 The photos below were taken in habitat by Nhu Nguyen.
-Photo 1 was taken in Henry Coe State Park, CA. Photo 2-3 were taken on Mount Diablo.
+Photo 1 was taken in Henry Coe State Park, CA. Photos 2-3 were taken on Mount Diablo.
 Photo 3 was taken in April 2010 of many plants growing in conjunction with California poppies and Dichelostemma capitatum.

 Variegated forms can sometimes be seen.
 Here is an example of a marginata variegated form.
 Two year old seedlings of self-pollinated flowers from this plant have not yet shown any variegation.
 Photo by Kipp McMichael.